mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

    </figcaption>
 </figure>

 After doing this transformation we do some lossy compression.
 The intuition is that while our eyes are good at detecting changes in brightness, we don't really see color all that well.
-For this reason, it's possible to reduce the quality in the chroma channels without it being noticeable.
+For this reason, it's possible to reduce the quality of the chroma channels without it being noticeable.
 More precisely, after separating the components, we subsample the chroma channels, reducing the amount of rows and columns (for example discarding/averaging across multiple rows/columns).
 The common subsampling for JPEG seems to use one sample per 2x2 block for the chroma channels.
 Just by doing this we get a nice reduction to 12 bits per pixel.
 We should note however that the subsampling part is not particularly powerful, it doesn't reduce the file size that much, at least compared to the following steps.
 If we wanted to, we could skip the subsampling without significantly affecting the compression.

 ### The JPEG algorithm.
 Cosine Transform

 From the last step, the image has been separated into Y, Cb and Cr.
 Now comes a more complicated transformation.
 In short, the basic idea is grouping the channel array into nxn blocks and then using cosine transforms to separate each block into its spatial frequencies.
-Cosine transforms are similar to Fourier transforms but they use only cosines waves as their basis instead of complex exponentials.
+Cosine transforms are similar to Fourier transforms but they use only cosine waves as their basis instead of complex exponentials.
 The basis elements $$\boldsymbol A^{k_1k_2}$$ for the nxn blocks are:

 $$  (\boldsymbol A^{k_1k_2})_{ij} =